sage-code/maj/README.md

 # Maj

-Maj is an artificial language for chat:
+Maj is an artificial language for chat with AI:

 1. Articulated;
 2. Accesible;